DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Results

 \subsection{DoSReMC with Domain-Adversarial Training}

 In this experiment, we evaluated whether integrating DAT into DoSReMC could further improve cross-domain generalization.
-The $\model{HCTP+VinDr(DA\_BNFC)}{tr}$ rows in \autoref{results:table:standardization} present the results obtained through partial DAT on HCTP+VinDr.
+The $\model{HCTP+VinDr(DA\_BNFC)}{tr}$ rows in \autoref{results:table:standardization_malign} present the results obtained through partial DAT on HCTP+VinDr.
 In the fourth experiment, we showed that fine-tuning only the BN and FC layers (DoSReMC) can achieve performance comparable to fully trained models.
-We attribute this to the fact that the pretrained $\model{NYU}{}$ model's convolutional layers learned robust feature representations from a large dataset, and fine-tuning only the BN and FC layers on a dataset from a different domain yielded slightly better results on that domain, in terms of ROC-AUC.
-However, this approach led to substantial performance degradation when generalizing to other domains, as seen in the $\expsetup{HCTP(BNFC)}{CSAW}{tr}$ and $\expsetup{VinDr(BNFC)}{HCTP}{tr}$ settings.
+We attribute this to the fact that the pretrained $\model{NYU}{}$ model's convolutional layers learned robust feature representations from a large dataset, and that fine-tuning only the BN and FC layers allows targeted adaptation on smaller datasets.
+Although this approach provides cost-efficient fine-tuning for domain adaptation, its generalizability to unseen domains remains limited (see $\expsetup{HCTP+VinDr(BNFC)}{CSAW}{tr}$ in \autoref{results:table:standardization_malign}).

 By incorporating DAT into DoSReMC, the $\model{HCTP+VinDr(DA\_BNFC)}{tr}$ model achieved the most consistent performance across all three datasets using a single model.
-While its performance on the HCTP dataset ($\expsetup{HCTP+VinDr(DA\_BNFC)}{HCTP}{tr}$) was lower than in the $\expsetup{HCTP}{HCTP}{tr}$ and $\expsetup{HCTP+VinDr}{HCTP}{tr}$ experiments, it still achieved a ROC-AUC of 0.74 and a PR-AUC of 0.78.
-On the CSAW dataset, it outperformed all other fine-tuned models, reaching 0.83 ROC-AUC and 0.85 PR-AUC.
-Notably, it also achieved the highest performance on the VinDr dataset, with a ROC-AUC of 0.80 and a PR-AUC of 0.83.
+While its performance on the HCTP dataset ($\expsetup{HCTP+VinDr(DA\_BNFC)}{HCTP}{tr}$) was lower than in the $\expsetup{HCTP}{HCTP}{tr}$ experiment, it still achieved a ROC-AUC of 0.77 and a PR-AUC of 0.80, slightly lower than that of $\model{HCTP+VinDr(BNFC)}{tr}$.
+On the CSAW dataset, it outperformed all other fine-tuned models, reaching 0.79 ROC-AUC and 0.82 PR-AUC.

+We further compare $\model{HCTP+VinDr(DA\_BNFC)}{tr}$ against an established domain adaptation method, DAT, implemented by applying adversarial adaptation to all layers ($\model{HCTP+VinDr(DA)}{tr}$), as shown in \autoref{results:table:standardization_malign}.
+Although both approaches yielded comparable results, restricting fine-tuning to the BN and FC layers was computationally more efficient (see \autoref{results:table:forward_backward_times}).
+By keeping convolutional parameters frozen, this configuration achieved nearly 10 times faster gradient updates and approximately 20\% lower memory consumption (see \autoref{results:table:forward_backward_times}).

+Moreover, this approach achieved the highest specificity and F1 scores among all fine-tuned models, as shown in \autoref{results:table:csaw_ssf}.
+While other models reached higher sensitivity, their lower specificity and F1 scores indicate a higher tendency toward false positives.
+Furthermore, the reliability curves of $\model{HCTP+VinDr(DA\_BNFC)}{tr}$ demonstrate better calibration compared to $\model{NYU}{tr}$, indicating more reliable confidence estimates, as shown in \autoref{fig:calibration_csaw}.
+In addition, the prediction probabilities of $\model{HCTP}{tr}$ on the CSAW dataset were highly saturated near 1, explaining its limited discriminative ability and the resulting PR-AUC score of 0.61 (see \autoref{results:table:standardization_malign}).